 |Minimum stay of two years or more||Rs 500,000|

 These allowances are subject to fulfilment of conditions and are only available on specific items.
-For further details, Rule 6 of the Baggage Rules, 2016 may please be referred.
+For further details, please check the below link:

 Indian Customs Baggage Rules

 Difference Between Green Channel and Red Channel At Indian Airports

 Passengers entering India must pass through the Customs checkpoint after first being cleared by an Immigration Officer and receiving their baggage from the conveyor belts.
 They can pass through either Green Channel or Red Channel depending upon the baggage they are carrying.

 - Green Channels are designated for passengers who do not have dutiable goods to declare.